Home » QoL and PLHIV »

-Measuring quality of life among people with HIV
+Measuring quality of life among people living with HIV

 Measuring health-related quality of life

-In order to measure quality of life (QoL) among people with HIV (PLHIV), we need a tool that was designed for that purpose.
+In order to measure quality of life (QoL) among people living with HIV, we need a tool that was designed for that purpose.

 Firstly, this is because quality of life (QoL) is about how a person feels about their position in life.
 We cannot know how a person feels unless we ask them the right questions.

 Secondly, HIV status and HIV-related stigma and discrimination impact on QoL in highly specific ways.
-So, it is only by asking specific questions about these unique experiences that we can gain an understanding of a PLHIV’s QoL.
+So, it is only by asking specific questions about these unique experiences that we can gain an understanding of a person living with HIV’s QoL.

 HIV-specific health-related quality of life domains

-The PozQoL Project worked extensively with PLHIV to identify four important HRQoL domains:
+The PozQoL project worked extensively with people living with HIV to identify four HRQoL domains that they found important:

 The psychological domain includes mood, coping, hope for or fear of the future, and self-worth.